Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Color: Lynx point, sienna, cinnamon, black-spotted silver, black-spotted smoke

-With many of the same physical traits as its parents, the Ocicat and Bengal, the Cheetoh is a stunning feline.
+With many of the same physical traits as its parents, the Ocicat and Bengal, the Cheetah is a stunning feline.
 As its name implies, the cat resembles a wild Cheetah, but its amiable temperament contrasts its fierce appearance.
 Cheetohs behave well around children and other pets, and they love playing games with their families.

 They require significant love and attention to keep them happy and a well-established climbing area to sow their wild roots.
 Although they’re not hypoallergenic, the cats have silky coats that may not irritate some allergy sufferers.
-Cheetohs are intelligent, and owners typically do not have any issues teaching them to fetch or use a leash.
+Cheetahs are intelligent, and owners typically do not have any issues teaching them to fetch or use a leash.

 5. Havana Brown